-1. INTRODUCTION
+17 1.
+Introduction

 This study considers the propagation of a high energy laser through an absorbing fluid medium.
-In particular, we focus on a feedback mechanism between fluid heating and beam propagation known as thermal blooming [1,2].
-Historical numerical simulations of thermal blooming simplify the motion of the fluid background by prescribing it [3-5], sampling it from a statistical distribution [6-8], or neglecting convection in the dynamics [9-12].
-These numerical studies complement predictions of scaling laws and asymptotics [13-15] as well as experimental investigations [16,17].
-As the thermal blooming phenomenon is one where fluid temperature dynamics play an important role, it is natural to simulate convection in the fluid.
-Recently, a model was proposed and simulated that includes fully nonlinear laser-induced fluid motions (due to temperature driven buoyancy changes) in fluids that are initially both uniform and quiescent [18-20].
-(In this work, the Navier-Stokes equations are simulated directly, as compared to, for example, the approximate fluid flows used in [5,21].)
-Here, we compare the predictions of this model, to those of a laboratory experiment.
-We simulate the beam and fluid dynamics using a modern and novel numerical method, and discuss its performance as compared to the method in [18].
-The current method is an improvement over a previous one in that it is flexible in its geometry and boundary conditions (where [18] requires square, periodic domains with equi-spaced points).
-Recent work in [19] suggests that resolving the exact physical domain becomes crucial for modeling steady state laser-fluid interactions; the numerical method described herein allows for the flexibility to simulate the model of [18] in realistic experimental geometries.
+18 In particular we focus on a feedback mechanism between fluid heating and beam propagation 19 known as thermal blooming [2, 3].
+Historical numerical simulations of thermal blooming 20 simplify the motion of the fluid background, either by prescribing it [4-6], sampling it from a 21 statistical distribution [7-9], or neglecting convection in the dynamics [10-13].
+These numerical 22 studies complement predictions of scaling laws and asymptotics [14-16] as well as experimental 23 investigations [17, 18].
+As the thermal blooming phenomenon is one where fluid temperature 24 dynamics play an important role, it is natural to simulate convection in the fluid.
+Recently, 25 a model was proposed and simulated which includes the fully nonlinear laser-induced fluid 26 motions (due to temperature driven buoyancy changes) in fluids which are initially both uniform 27 and quiescent [1, 20, 21].
+In this work, we compare the predictions of this model, to those of 28 a laboratory experiment.
+We simulate the beam and fluid dynamics using a modern and novel 29 numerical method, and discuss its performance as compared to the method in [1].
+The current 30 method is an improvement over previous in that it is flexible in its geometry and boundary 31 conditions (where [1] requires square, periodic domains with equi-spaced points).
+Recent work 32 in [20], suggests that resolving the exact physical domain becomes crucial for modeling steady 33 state laser-fluid interactions; the numerical method described herein allows for the flexibility to 34 simulate the model of [1] in realistic experimental geometries.
+35

-Both the laboratory experiment and numerical method consider a 300 W, 1.07 μ m laser.
-The medium of propagation is a nearly quiescent smoke-filled aquarium.
-The beam travels 1 m, generating a 2 cm spot at a target board, whose dynamics are experimentally recorded.
-The experiment was conducted in 2010 by Peter Wick and Chris Lloyd, who kindly provided access to video of their trial for comparison purposes.
-The experiment is compared to numerical simulations of the beam spot through an initially quiescent fluid including the effect of convection.
-There are two major sources of discrepancy between experimental measurements and numerical results.
-First, the model does not include background fluid temperature or velocity fluctuations prior to turning on the laser, nor is it possible to prevent these completely experimentally.
-Second, both the real part of the refractive index and the linear loss rate for a smokefilled aquarium are unknown and needed for the numerical simulations; estimated values are used.
+Both the laboratory experiment and the numerical method consider a 300W, $1.07\mu$ m laser.
+The 36 medium of propagation is a near quiescent smoke-filled aquarium.
+The beam travels one meter 37 generating a 2cm centimeter spot at a target board, whose dynamics are experimentally recorded.
+38 The experiment was conducted in 2010 by Peter Wick and Chris Lloyd, who kindly provided 39 access to video of their trial for comparison purposes.
+The experiment is compared to numerical 40 simulations of the beam spot through an initially quiescent fluid including the effect of convection.
+41 There are two major sources of discrepancy between experimental measurements and numerical 42 results.
+First, the model does not include background fluid temperature or velocity fluctuations 43 prior to turning on the laser, nor is it possible prevent these completely experimentally.
+Second, 44 both the real part of the refractive index and the linear loss rate for a smoke-filled aquarium are unknown and needed for the numerical simulations; estimated values are used.
 In spite of these difficulties, we observe good agreement between numerical simulations and the laboratory experiment.